Bootstrapping Globally Optimal Variational Calculus Solutions: Introduction

 Lagrange's equations of motion are the Euler-Lagrange equations (\ref{eulerlag1}) with $L$ in place of $f$, and $q_i$ in place of $y_i$, and they describe the motion of conservative systems.
 That is, if $\qq^*(t)$ denotes the solution to Lagrange's equations, it can be shown that energy is conserved:

 This classical fact will be used in the theorem presented below.

-\begin{thm} Suppose $T$ is known a priori to be limited to the range $[x_1,x_2]$ and let $\Phi: [x_1,x_2] \rightarrow \IR_{>0}$ be a twice differentiable monotonically increasing function.
-Then the solution to the variational problems with a functional of the form $f(\qq,\dot{\qq}) = \Phi(T(\qq,\dot{\qq}))$ will be the same as the solution to Lagrange's equations in the absence of a potential energy term.\footnote{Surely this theorem is well known, and hence the author makes no claim of novelty, but the author could not find a clear statement of it other than in the case when $\Phi(x) = c\sqrt{x}$ which is mentioned in several works including \cite{brockett,DoCarmo,Dubrovin}.} \end{thm}
+\begin{lemma} Suppose $T$ is known a priori to be limited to the range $[x_1,x_2]$ where $0 < x_1 < x_2 < \infty$ and let $\Phi: [x_1,x_2] \rightarrow \IR_{>0}$ be a twice differentiable monotonically increasing function.
+Then the solution to the variational problems with a functional of the form $f(\qq,\dot{\qq}) = \Phi(T(\qq,\dot{\qq}))$ will be the same as the solution to Lagrange's equations in the absence of a potential energy term.\footnote{This result might be known, but the author could not find a clear statement of it other than in the case when $\Phi(x) = c\sqrt{x}$ which is mentioned in several works including \cite{brockett,DoCarmo,Dubrovin}.} \end{lemma}

 \begin{proof} From the chain rule

 and

 But for a mechanical system with $V=0$, $T = const$ from (\ref{energy-const}), and so $\dot{T}=0$.
 Therefore